Alonso-del-Arte/algebraic-integer-calculator/Basics.md

 But then what is $\sqrt i$?
 As it turns out, it's $$\frac{1}{\sqrt 2} +
 \frac{i}{\sqrt 2},$$ which is a number with both a nonzero real part and a nonzero imaginary part.

-(FINISH WRITING)
+We don't need a different kind of number for such arithmetic with complex numbers.

 ## Divisibility